Comparing Bereavement and Medical Depression

 - While in mourning, a person may feel sad, lonely, fatigued, or numb, but retain their sense of self-worth.
 While struggling with major depression, however, the individual’s self-esteem suffers.

 Grief and bereavement can also be caused by trauma.
-The loss of a loved one is a major life event that can trigger chemical changes in the brain.
-If these do not slowly adjust back to normal levels over time, that means grief and bereavement are becoming major depression.
+The loss of a loved one is a major life event that can trigger shifts in neurotransmitters that can lead to depression.

 Symptoms that grief has become major depression include: